Vera Frances

+Life and career

-Frances's father was a props and special effects man for Gainsborough Pictures at Grove Studio's in Shepherd's Bush.
+Frances was born in Dagenham, Essex, England on 29 September 1930.
+Her father was a props and special effects man for Gainsborough Pictures at Lime Grove Studios in Shepherd's Bush.
 She made her first film appearance in Back-Room Boy as the Cockney girl Jane.
-She then went on to make another five films.
+She then went on to make another six films.

-In her late teens Frances left film to follow her ambition to be a dance teacher.
+In her late teens, Frances left film to follow her ambition to be a dance teacher.
 This proved to be very successful and resulted in a dance school.
 After marrying Dennis William Ward in 1953, Frances moved the school to March, Cambridgeshire.
 Dennis died in Cambridge in 2000, at the age of 73.
 In a February 2008 interview, Frances stated that she stopped making films because there were limited opportunities available for her when transitioning from a child actress.

+Frances died on 7 January 2026, at the age of 95.